theDeadIns/zombie/README.md

  This project will atempt to give an analisis of songs from Spotify using a  library that implements the [Spotify API](https://developer.spotify.com/documentation/web-api/) into python called [Spotipy](https://github.com/plamere/spotipy).
 Using this information, we will try to build a playlist of the trends per country per day and then try to implement other features.

+# Instructions
+1. First, you need to [install the spoitpy library](https://github.com/plamere/spotipy)

+2. Then, you need the credentials for an aplication (planning to add per user login)

+3. You can now run the script

 # Implementation:
 The implementation can be founded in the [spotify.py](https://github.com/theDeadIns/zombie/blob/master/spotify.py) file above